 Universal continues to improve our technologies through R&D initiatives and by establishing strong alliances with equipment manufacturers for equipment customized for our needs.
 We’ve also patented equipment and processes widely used throughout the industry ranging from the development of improved leaf separation technologies to the development of improved Non-Tobacco Related Material (NTRM) removal devices.

 Today, innovation continues with significant investments in new construction and facilities upgrades.
-We’ve installed new processing equipment in our facilities in Brazil, Italy, Malawi, Mozambique, and Tanzania and operate a 1.2-million square-foot facility in Nash County, North Carolina, the most technologically advanced leaf processing facility in the world.
+We’ve installed new processing equipment in our facilities in Brazil, Italy, Malawi, and Mozambique, and operate a 1.2-million square-foot facility in Nash County, North Carolina, the most technologically advanced leaf processing facility in the world.